Kition: Other archaeological sites at Kition

-Five built tombs—hypogeum is another name for this type of tombs—have been discovered at Kition—the Vangelis Tomb, Godham's Tomb, the Phaneromeni, and the Turabi Tekke tomb.
+Five built tombs, or hypogea, have been discovered at Kition: the Vangelis Tomb, Godham's Tomb, the Phaneromeni, and the Turabi Tekke Tomb.
 Two important stele with inscriptions in the Phoenician script were found in the Turabi Tekke cemetery in the late nineteenth century.
 They are now in the British Museum's collection.

 Kition Area I, "close to the west [city] wall of the Pre-Phoenician period, seems to have been a residential area" according to architectural and moveable finds.
 "Kition Area III" and "-IV" are names of other archaeological sites at Kition.

 The "mound gate" in the city wall was located in the vicinity northwest of the Phaneromeni Tomb.